Dr. Goble was featured on ABC 15’s popular TV program, Sonoran Living.

 Dr. Goble: In all seriousness, these anxiety symptoms that we all feel can get pretty severe.
 People can start to recognize that they are not sleeping or eating well.
 The signs we observe in ourselves or in others is that they get very irritable, edgy, or snappy.

-At that point, if things are not getting better then it may a wise idea to consider seeking professional help, a doctor, or seeing a counselor.
+At that point, if things are not getting better then it may a wise idea to consider seeking professional help, a doctor or seeing a counselor.
 Some types of talk therapy can be helpful.

 When talk therapy is not helpful enough sometimes medications are appropriate to prescribe.

 Host: I was going to ask you about talk therapy.
-Thank you for saying that so plainly like that because some people say “there is no way I am going to talk to someone.
+Thank you for saying it so plainly like that because some people say “there is no way I am going to talk to someone.
 I am never going to get help.”
 But, sometimes you do need to talk it out.

 Dr. Goble: That’s right.
 Talking it out with friends and family can even be helpful, but there are specific types of therapies that can really help change our perspectives and create new meanings for the holidays.
 Really make it less about performance and production and more about caring, patience, and kindness and enjoying what we have.